dnmfarrell/jp/README.md

 Parsing
 -------
-jp passes 317/318 of the [JSONTestSuite](https://github.com/nst/JSONTestSuite) parsing tests, making it one of the strongest validators.
-The failure stems from jp not detecting a trailing null byte in a text stream which is not newline terminated.
+`jp` passes 317/318 of the [JSONTestSuite](https://github.com/nst/JSONTestSuite) parsing tests, making it one of the strongest validators.
+The failure stems from `jp` not detecting a trailing null byte in a text stream which is not newline terminated.
 It detects any null byte encountered mid-stream though.

-Unlike some parsers, jp preserves object key order, and permits duplicate keys in objects.
+Unlike some parsers, `jp` preserves object key order, and permits duplicate keys in objects.

 Transforming
 ------------
 N.B. transformations are a work in progress; I add new features as I need them.
 Feel free to add your own, they're easy to add and there is plenty of prior art to copy from.

+`jp` parses the incoming JSON stream into an array of tokens.
+If it detects any malformed JSON it will emit an error and exit non-zero.

-jp parses the incoming JSON stream into a data structure and places it on a stack.
-It then reads args for any transformation instructions.
+If parsing succeeds, it places the tokens on a stack, and reads args for transformation instructions.
+It recognizes the following commands:

     - push: any json literal will be parsed and pushed onto the stack, e.g. "foo"
     - pop: pops the top entry off the stack, deleting it
     - swap: swaps the top two entries of the stack with each other
     - dup: copies the value on the top of the stack making it the top two entries
     - count: replaces the stack with a count of stack entries
-    - concat: combine all the strings on the stack into one string
+    - ++: concat strings, arrays or objects on the stack into one value
     - keys, values: pop an object off the stack and push one key/value for each member
     - pairs: pop an object off the stack and push an object pair for each member
     - k: lookup the value of a given key in an object
     - i: lookup the value of an array index

+    # push a string onto the stack
+    echo '"Hello,"' | jp '" World!"'
+    " World!"
+    "Hello,"

+    # swap the two strings
+    echo '"Hello,"' | jp '" World!"' jp.swap
+    "Hello,"
+    " World!"

+    # swap and concat strings
+    echo '"Hello,"' | jp '" World!"' jp.swap jp.++
+    "Hello, World!"

+    # concat two objects
+    echo '{"foo":123}' | jp '{"bar":456}' jp.++
+    {
+      "bar": 456,
+      "foo": 123
+    }

     # print an object's keys
     echo '{"foo": 123, "bar": 456}' | jp jp.keys